GRvanderPloeg/CMTFtoolbox/README.md

 Please use the following citation when using this package:

-- van der Ploeg, G. R., White, F. T. G., Westerhuis, J., Heintz-Buschart, A., & Smilde, A. (2024).
-ACMTF-R: multi-way data integration of biological variation of interest (manuscript in preparation).
+- van der Ploeg, G. R., White, F. T. G., Jakobsen, R. R., Westerhuis, J., Heintz-Buschart, A., & Smilde, A. (2024).
+ACMTF-R: supervised multi-omics data integration uncovering shared and distinct outcome-associated variation. bioRxiv.
+2025-07

 ## Usage